2xyo/Bitcasa.py/README.md

 ### This is really crappy!
-This is the only way I've found until the official release of the API Bitcasa.
+This is the only way I've found until the official release of the Bitcasa API.

 ###It's full of bugs!
 I'm waiting your pull request.